 - N.J.A.C.
 5:70-2.3: Requires that smoke detectors be installed as follows:

 - Minimum of 1 smoke detector is required on each level of the house including the basements, unless original certificate of occupancy required more.
-Replacement single station battery operated smoke and carbon alarms shall be 10 years sealed unit and UL approved.
-The alarms should preferably be mounted to the ceilings.
-If the alarm has to be mounted to a wall, it must e mounted 4 inches minimum and 12 inches maximum from the ceiling.
+Replacement single station battery operated smoke and carbon detectors shall be a 10 year sealed unit and UL approved.
+The detector is required in the general area of the bedrooms, such as the hallway, within 10 feet of the bedrooms and preferably mounted to the ceiling.
+If the detector has to be mounted to a wall, it must be mounted 4 inches minimum and 12 inches maximum from the ceiling.
 Alarms must be 4 inches from any corner and a minimum of 3 feet from any air registers.

-- Any pre-wired/interconnected smoke/carbon alarms must be functioning and under 10 years of age.
+- Any hard-wired/interconnected smoke/carbon detectors must be functioning and under 10 years of age.
 Battery operated units can not be substituted in lieu of functioning wired units.

 - If you have a fire alarm that is through an alarm company, you must provide paperwork from the alarm company that it is active, compliant and in working order prior to any inspection.

 - N.J.A.C.
 5:70-2.3: Requires carbon monoxide alarms in all homes having a fuel burning appliance or an attached garage as follows: